Cloudy2900/Cloudy29/README.md

     ## 2021-07-09 -0.01714612  1.872620e-03

-In comparison, we need to get the same period actual log-return.
+In comparison, I used the same period actual log-return.
 here we filter the period from Jul-2021 to Jun-2022 actual log-return for visualization